Vietnam.vn - Nền tảng quảng bá Việt Nam

 Flatulence

-Too much cortisol in the body can disrupt the balance of salt and water, causing water retention and bloating.
+Too much cortisol in the body can upset the balance of salt and water, causing water retention and bloating.
 People who are chronically stressed are also more likely to overeat, which can also contribute to bloating.

 Loss of vision